scriptPilot/app-framework/DEVELOPMENT.md

 - On error alerts, a solution should be provided
 - All file names lowercase and hyphen-type
 - All variable / object / function names camel-case

-## Lib files

-A lib file exports a function an throws errors on error.

 ## Script files